tmds/build-image/README.md

   <PROJECT>  .NET project to build [default: .]

 Options:
-  -b, --base <base>                Flavor of the base image -t, --tag <tag>                  Name for the built image [default: dotnet-app] --push                           After the build, push the image to the repository --as-dockerfile <as-dockerfile>  Generates a Containerfile with the specified name --print                          Print the dockerfile.
+  -b, --base <base>    Flavor of the base image
+  -t, --tag <tag>      Name for the built image [default: dotnet-app] --push               After the build, push the image to the repository --as-file <as-file>  Generates a Containerfile with the specified name --print              Print the Containerfile
   --arch <arch>        Target architecture ('x64'/'arm64'/'s390x')
                        The base image needs to support the selected architecture --context <context>  Context directory for the build [default: .]
-  --version                        Show version information -?, -h, --help                   Show help and usage information
+  --version            Show version information
+  -?, -h, --help       Show help and usage information
 ```

 The `--base` option can be used to select the .NET base image.